Kristina01111000/Drws_site/README.md

 - jorni podcast tomorrow
 - jorni listeners connects to the list
 - jorni listeners email sends out about 3 minutes after sign-up
+- need to prepare an email to send out after the jorni podcast is put up